Virgin Media O2 Logo in white

 Switch to superfast Virgin Media fibre

 With our superfast fibre broadband, you can stream, game, and work seamlessly on multiple devices, all at once.
-Bundle lightning-fast fibre with TV channels, crystal-clear calls, and hassle-free setup.
+Whether you're streaming films in 4K, gaming online, joining video calls, or running a smart home, our lightning-fast connection keeps everyone online without slowdowns.
+Bundle our superfast fibre with TV channels, crystal-clear calls, and hassle-free setup.

-Check out our broadband deals to and use our helpful postcode checker to see what's available in your area.
+Ready to get connected?
+Check out our broadband deals too and use our helpful postcode checker to see what's available in your area.

 Browse the Virgin Media range